LydiaNyu/PHP-Harry-Potter-Management-System/README.md

 - If the site administrator ever changes these files these pages should automatically update with the new content without having to edit the PHP files.

 - You can test your work by visiting your site in the browser - when you visit any of these pages the contents from the related text file should appear on the page.

-	- Hint: use the 'include' function to do this.
-	- Hint: look at the first few lines in 'index.php' - you will see that you are already including 'config.php' - this means that any variables defined in 'config.php are available to your program already, including '$file_path'

 Task #2: Emergency Alert System